ansys/pymeilisearch/doc/source/getting-started/installing-pymeilisearch.rst

 most suitable for individuals actively engaged in its continuous development and maintenance.

-Start by cloning the repository
+Start by cloning the repository:

 .. code-block::